vandresen/DatabaseManager/README.md

 usual Github Fork-Pull Request process.

 ## Building the software
-The software is based on ASP.NET Core 3.2 Blazor Preview 2 using webassembly.
-It is recommended to use Visual Studio 2019 version 16.5.1 or newer for building this.
+The software is based on ASP.NET Core 3.2 Blazor using webassembly.
+You should use Visual Studio 2019.6 or newer for building this.

-## Database Connectors
+## Azure Storage Account Required
-Database connector requires an azure storage account.
-You define this with AzureStorageConnection.
+Database Manager requires an azure storage account.
+You define this with the key wor AzureStorageConnection in your configuration.
+This is where the system access data connectors, data models, rules and data files such as LAS files.